 Contemporary Garden – Cheltenham

-For a while I had been wanting to use corten steel and tentatively suggested the idea to the clients.
-They loved the idea immediately, which meant we could bring in tones of good soil, as all the beds were then elevated.
-All the plants thrived, a colourful display of Lomandra ‘Lime Tuft’, Syzygium ‘Resilience’, Westringia ‘Grey Box’, Dianella ‘Little Jess’, Dianella ‘Cassa Blue’, Anigozanthos ‘Big Red’, Grevillea sp., Tristaniopsis ‘Luscious’ and the distant cousins Leucadendrons and Leucospermums, all happy in the same conditions.
+For a while I had been wanting to use Corten steel so tentatively suggested we use this steel to create raised garden beds.
+The clients Immediately loved the idea, eliminating the need for huge soil remediation.
+The plants have all thrived in the raised beds providing a colourful display of Lomandra ‘Lime Tuft, Syzygium ‘Resilience’ Westringia ‘Grey Box’ Dianella ‘Little Jess’ Dianella ‘Cassa Blue’ Anigozanthos ‘Big Red’ Grevillea sp.
+Tristaniopsis ‘Luscious’, South African Leucadendrons and Leucospermums all happy in the same environment.